devopserio/bedrock-flask-quickstart/README.md

-# OpenAI Flask Application Quickstart - Dev Environment
+# Bedrock-Flask Dev Env Quickstart

 This quickstart spins up a simple dev server in a private subnet (in a preexisting VPC and subnet), and provides a pattern for integrating with OpenVPN Access Server for secure access.